Prepare a hull for the win!

 Sailboat hull preparation

-The propeller is obviously foldable or steerable.
-Fixed, it makes the boat lose 0.2 to 0.5 knots and above all limits considerably the accelerations.
-The blades, the shaft and the chair are stripped with a discer.
-The blades, shaft and chair are exposed with a grinder, finished with 400-grit paper and a metal primer.
-Remember to mask the location of the anode to keep a good electrical contact.
+The propeller can, of course, be folded or steered.
+Fixed, it reduces the boat's speed by 0.2 to 0.5 knots and, above all, considerably limits acceleration.
+Blades, shaft and seat are stripped bare with a grinder.
+Finish with 400-grit water paper and metal primer.
+Remember to mask the anode location to maintain good electrical contact.

 Préparation de carène de voilier